LitRidl/EdenVim/README.md

 - `lua/plugin-loader.lua`: the plugin loader, lazy.nvim.
 It installs plugins (typically to `~/.local/share/nvim/lazy`), manages their loading order, and loads them on demand.
 - `lua/autocommands.lua`: "trigger-like" commands that are automatically executed on certain events like opening a buffer.

 The **best place to start customization** is in `lua/options.lua`, then move on to `lua/keymaps.lua` and `lua/settings/toolset.lua`.
 Of course, don't forget to create your own dashboard header on `lua/settings/alpha-dashboard.lua`.
 Refer to the comments in the files on how to customize them — they are also available for most plugins in `lua/plugins/`.
+To define custom floating terminals with commands like `btop` or `iPython` in them, see `lua/plugins/toggleterm.lua` and `lua/keymaps.lua`.

 ### Plugin System
 Lua files in `lua/plugins/` and `lua/colorschemes/` are automatically loaded by lazy.nvim, as specified in the `import_dirs` attribute in `lua/plugin-loader.lua`.
 These can be any directories.
 Each Lua file in these directories can return a list of plugins (or a single plugin) in lazy.nvim format.
 For example, if you create a file `lua/plugins/name_doesnt_matter.lua` with the following code, the plugin `lambdalisue/suda.vim` will be installed and lazily loaded on the next startup: